FGieb/WeatherBot/README.md

 # 🌦️ WeatherBot Automation – Updated System Overview (August 2025)

 ## 1. 🎯 Goal
 Automatically analyze and compare weather forecasts from multiple APIs and public sources, generate a clean, insightful summary with ChatGPT, and send it daily via Pushover — fully automated with GitHub Actions.
-Smart workarounds (like avoiding Zapier and using cookie-based GitHub deployments) make this efficient, affordable, and fun.

 ---

 ## 2. 🔁 Workflow Overview
-The automation runs daily at 21:00 CET and consists of three main Python scripts:
+The automation runs daily at 21:00 and consists of three main Python scripts:

 ### ✔ `weather_notify.py`
 - **Purpose:** Fetch forecast data from: